-Tech study: Over 500K users joined a platform made for Saudi businesses
+Tech study: Over 500K Saudi businesses joined an employee management platform

 Saudi Arabia’s economy transformation pushed the country’s ministries into mandatory process automation.
 Most of them are still glued to Excel.
 To organize digital transformation for labor operations, the Ministry of Human Resources and Social Development needed a commerce platform for Arabian businesses.
 Here’s a story of how The Software House spent 67,456 hours to develop Qiwa — a system now serving 500,000+ Saudi organizations and 9 million users in total.